ebotiab/azhacks/README.md

-# Azaux
+# Azhacks

-Azaux is a Python package that provides a collection of management utilities for handling containers, queues, storage resources, and tables.
+Azhacks is a Python package that provides a collection of management utilities for handling containers, queues, storage resources, and tables.

 ## Features